drew-wallace/switchberry/README.md

 1. Run `git clone https://github.com/drew-wallace/switchberry.git`
 1. Run `mv switchberry/* ./`
 1. Run `chmod +x 1-setup`
-1. Run `sudo ./1-setup`
+1. Run `./1-setup`
 1. When the Pi comes back to the login screen, login
-1. Run `chmod +x ./2-wifi`
-1. Run `sudo ./2-wifi`
+1. Run `./2-wifi`
 1. When the Pi comes back to the login screen, login
-1. Run `chmod +x ./3-touchscreen`
-1. Run `sudo ./3-touchscreen`
-1. Run `chmod +x ./4-joycons`
-1. Run `sudo ./4-joycons`
+1. Run `./3-touchscreen`
-1. Run `chmod +x ./5-desktop`
+1. Run `./4-joycons`
-1. Run `sudo ./5-desktop`
+1. Run `./5-desktop`
 1. Disconnect the HDMI cable.
 1. When the Pi comes back on, it should load the Desktop environment.
-Open a terminal and run `chmod +x ./6-parsec`
+Tap the terminal icon
-1. Run `sudo ./6-parsec username password` where `username` is your e-mail you sign into Parsec with, and password is your Parsec password
+1. Run `./6-parsec username password` where `username` is your e-mail you sign into Parsec with, and password is your Parsec password
 1. For both Joy-Cons:
    1. Long press the Joy-Con sync button until the LEDs start to flash back and forth
    1. Touch the Bluetooth Icon on the taskbar
    1. Touch the Joy-Con entry in the list when it pops up and pair it
 1. Touch the network icon in the taskbar
 1. Touch your WiFi access point
-1. Double tap the Keyboard shortcut on the Desktop
 1. Enter your WiFi access point password
 1. Touch Ok
-1. Disconnect the ethernet cable
+1. In the terminal, run `sudo reboot`

 ## How to use
 When you turn on the SwitchBerry, you will end up on the Desktop.
 There are 4 shortcuts for you to double tap: